kannanjayachandran/Full-Stack-Data-Science/Style_Guide.md

 ## Jupyter Notebooks

-- Notebooks are meant to supplement the notes present in readme files or to showcase implementation of the concept, hence theorems and proofs should not be included in the notebooks.
+- Notebooks are meant to supplement the notes present in readme files or to showcase implementation of the concept only.
+They **should not** be used as a replacement for readme files.

-- Notebooks should be grouped inside the `notebooks` folder.
+- Notebooks should be present inside the `notebooks` directory inside the respective topic directory.

 ## Markdown Style